juanHunOfficial/DockerPracticeRepo/README.md

 The other `.sh` scripts are conveniences for running the docker-compose files.
 NOTE: You might have to change the file permissions to run the scripts `chmod 755 myscript.sh`.

-`run-compose-dev.sh` sets two environment variables used in the docker-compose file, then calls `docker-compose -f docker-compose.dev.yml up`.  "up" starts everything (this might take a while).
+`run-compose-dev.sh` sets some environment variables used in the docker-compose file, then calls `docker-compose -f docker-compose.dev.yml up`.  "up" starts everything (this might take a while).
 And when you're done, you just run `docker-compose -f docker-compose.dev.yml down` (not part of a script, but you can add your own, or maybe a [Makefile](https://medium.com/freestoneinfotech/simplifying-docker-compose-operations-using-makefile-26d451456d63) if you really want to go all out).

 Lastly, `build-and-push-images.sh` (which takes two arguments: your EC2 IP address, and the current version of your application, i.e. 1.2) is for pushing up your images to Dockerhub so they can be accessed for the production deployment.
+Be sure to set the `DOCKERHUB_UNAME` variable to your own Dockerhub account.
 Versioning your containers enables you to keep track of what you have deployed at any given time.

 # Development